Angel (1999 TV series): Critical response

 An article in The Independent stated, "The LA-set spin-off to Buffy was initially dismissed as the original's poor cousin but gradually developed into a darkly entertaining show in its own right."

 U.S. ratings

 In two of the four seasons when both shows were in production, Buffy's overall yearly ratings were higher than Angel's.

+Awards and nominations

-Awards and nominationsAngel gathered a number of awards. the International Horror Guild Award for Best Television in 2001.
+Angel gathered a number of awards. the International Horror Guild Award for Best Television in 2001.
 It received many awards and nominations from the Saturn Awards which are presented annually by the Academy of Science Fiction, Fantasy & Horror Films: it won Best Network TV Series in 2004 and David Boreanaz won Best TV Actor in 2000, 2003, and 2004.
 Specific episodes, "Waiting in the Wings", "Smile Time", and "Not Fade Away", were nominated for Hugo Awards for Best Dramatic Presentation, Short Form in 2003 and 2005.